ministryofjustice/moj-frontend/docs/components/interruption-card.md

 #### 2. Non-contextual errors

 A non-contextual error happens when there’s a conflict between 2 or more parts of a service.
 The error is with the application as a whole, not a specific field.
-This means a message cannot be shown next to an error source, as with a GOV.UK DS error message.
+This means a message cannot be shown next to an error source, as with a GOV.UK Design System error message.

 Service design should prevent these errors.
 However, they can happen if a user edits an early part of a form (via a Check answers page) in a way that affects later parts.
 For example, if a person’s income has changed since the application was started, other sections might need to be deleted or re-done.